nmoskaleva/hackyourfuture.dk/contentful/README.md

 ## Authentication

 To query content using the APIs, the client application needs to authenticate with Space ID and access token.
 A space is like a project folder in Contentful terms.
-Both space ID and access token are available in the Contentful web app.
+Both space ID and access token are available in the Contentful [web app](https://app.contentful.com/spaces/46kdo181gk6a/api/keys).
 Both variables should be added as Config Vars in Heroku.
+More on Contentful authentication [here](https://www.contentful.com/developers/docs/references/authentication/).

 ## Code structure: